dotnet-foundation/foundation/projects/chem4word.md

 ## How the Chem4Word Add-In works
 The Chem4Word add-in stores the chemical structures as Chemical Mark-up Language (CML) inside Word documents as Custom XML Parts.
-Each structure can be visualised inside a Word document with a Word Custom Control containing either a 2D format as an image constructed using Drawing ML or a 1D format using one of its textual descriptors as text.
+Each structure can be visualised inside a Word document with a Word Custom Control containing either a 2D format as an image constructed as DrawingML (using the Open XML SDK 2.5 for Office) or a 1D format using one of its textual descriptors as text.
 When you edit a chemistry structure and save the results, all of its linked visualisations are also updated.
 A web service is used to generate a code known as an InChiKey, this uniquely identifies the structure, the InChiKey is stored as an additional textual descriptor element inside the CML.